Skip to Content

 It’s a fantastic morning trek, but it’s also an underappreciated sunset location in Algarve.

-The trek is 3.3-kilometers there and back, and takes an average of 1.3 to hike and is one of the best things to do in Tavira.
+The trek is 3.3 kilometers there and back, and it takes an average of 1.3 hours to hike.
+It is one of the best things to do in Tavira.

-However, this is one of the Algarve hikes where you definitely want to take your time and enjoy all the amazing wildlife.
+However, this is one of the Algarve hikes where you definitely want to take your time and enjoy all the amazing wildlife along the Algarve coastal trails.

 Book here the best boat tours near Ria Formosa